Gorytus (horse): Assessment

-At the end of the 1982 season, the independent Timeform organisation gave Gorytus a rating of 132, making him their second-best two-year-old of the season behind Diesis (133).
+At the end of the 1982 season, the independent Timeform organisation gave Gorytus a rating of 132, making him their second-best two-year-old behind Diesis (133).
 In the official International Classification he was ranked third behind Diesis and the French colt Saint Cyrien.
-As a three-year-old he was awarded a rating of 123 by Timeform while in the International Classification he was rated thirteen pounds inferior to the top-rated three-year-old Shareef Dancer.
+As a three-year-old he was awarded a rating of 123 by Timeform, while in the International Classification he was rated thirteen pounds inferior to the top-rated three-year-old Shareef Dancer.

 Stud record

 Gorytus returned from Europe to stand as a breeding stallion at the Coolmore Stud in Ireland in 1985 before being exported to Japan three years later.
-He was not a successful sire, with the best of his offspring being the Group Three winners La Monalisa (Prix Penelope), Piani di Caiano (Premio Pisa), Tao (Furstenberg-Rennen) and Gouriev (Horris Hill Stakes).
+He was not a very successful sire, with the best of his offspring being the Group Three winners La Monalisa (Prix Penelope), Piani di Caiano (Premio Pisa), Tao (Furstenberg-Rennen) and Gouriev (Horris Hill Stakes).
 He was also the damsire of the outstanding hurdler Inglis Drever.
 Gorytus died in Japan on 18 July 1996 at the age of sixteen.